temeritystudios/wp-bitly/README.txt

 = Upgrading =

-Older versions of WP Bitly used a beta API provided by Bitly.com that required a username and API key.
-The new version of WP Bitly uses the most up to date Bitly API which only requires a single OAuth token to generate short links.
+Older versions of WP Bitly used a beta API provided by Bitly that required a username and API key.
+The more recent versions of WP Bitly use the V3 Bitly API which only requires a single OAuth token to generate short links.

-You will need to upgrade from the WordPress dashboard, and navigate to the *Dashboard >> Settings >> Writing* page to add your new OAuth Token.
+You will need to upgrade from the WordPress dashboard, and navigate to the *Dashboard >> Settings >> Writing* page to add your new OAuth Token if you're coming from a version prior to 2.0.

 = Add New Plugin =